pontjs/zustand-oop/README.md

 @immutable
 class TodosState {
-  // deserialize from persisted state
+  // @Type is used for deserialization from persisted state
   // if not using persist middleware, you don't need to use @Type for deserialization
   @Type(() => TodoItem)
   todos = [] as TodoItem[];